auth0-training/labs-node-working-with-connections/README.md

 Future-proof your applications with phishing-resistant passkeys, reduce login friction for your users, and meet security compliance standards.

 In this [Okta Training](https://www.okta.com/training/) hands-on lab, you'll learn how to enable and configure passkeys for an Auth0 database connection.
+You'll also learn how to create a custom Action to bypass MFA if an end user has authenticated with a passkey.

 ---